espocrm/documentation/docs/administration/jobs.md

 ## Scheduled jobs

 Scheduled jobs are intended for recurring job execution.
 They are available at Administration > Scheduled Jobs.
-Scheduling for a specific job can be configured using a crontab notation.
+Scheduling for a specific job can be configured using the crontab notation.

 ```
 * * * * *